The Social Science Research Council seeks applicants for the second cohort of its Just Tech Fellowship.

 The Just Tech Fellowship supports and mobilizes diverse and cross-sector cohorts of researchers and practitioners to imagine and create more just, equitable, and representative technological futures.
-Fellows will identify and challenge injustices emerging from new technologies, and identify solutions that advance social, political, and economic rights.
+Fellows will identify and challenge injustices emerging from new technologies, and pursue solutions that advance social, political, and economic rights.

 New technologies have opened doors to connection, creativity, learning, and justice, but emergent benefits and harms have not been distributed equally.
 From artificial intelligence to data harvesting to the gig economy, new technology has also ushered in more expansive surveillance and given platforms to hate speech and automated discrimination.